BradleyCodeU/bradleycodeu.github.io/_aicc/u04loops/replacementBot/instructions.md

 ### Directions

-Define a function named swapWords that takes 3 arguments: fullSentence, oldWord, newWord.
+Define a function named swapText that takes 3 arguments: fullSentence, oldWord, newWord.
 Returns the sentence but with the oldWord replaced with newWord.<span style="opacity:0"> If the length of oldWord is greater than newWord, then remove all words with length < 3.
 Use filter and map.</span>

 When the app starts...